shuque/resolve/README.md

 then a  default type of 'A' (IPv4 address record), and a default class of 'IN' (Internet class) are used.

+I often use this program to debug a variety of DNS configuration problems.
+I prefer it these days to "dig +trace", because the latter only resolves the exact name given to it, and does not follow CNAME and DNAME redirections, and also does not support qname minimization.

 Pre-requisites:
 - Python 3
 - [dnspython module](http://www.dnspython.org/) (included with most Linux/*BSD distributions)